 Jonathan Dickinson is a psychologist who has been working with iboga and ibogaine in both clinical and ceremonial contexts in Canada, Mexico, and Costa Rica since 2009.
-He is licensed and resides in Tijuana, Mexico, where he is a partner at the Nouvelle Vie Center for Neurogenesis.
-He previously served as the Director of the Global Ibogaine Therapy Alliance (GITA), during which time he led the development of the Clinical Guidelines for Ibogaine-Assisted Detoxification, a risk management guide that remains a standard in the field.
+He is licensed and resides in Tijuana, Mexico, where he is a co-founder of Ambio Life Sciences Inc. He previously served as the Director of the Global Ibogaine Therapy Alliance (GITA), during which time he led the development of the Clinical Guidelines for Ibogaine-Assisted Detoxification, a risk management guide that remains a standard in the field.
 He organized several conferences on ibogaine therapy practice and safety protocols, and has collaborated with researchers in multiple disciplines, publishing peer reviewed work and presenting at numerous conferences internationally.
 In 2014, Jonathan was initiated into a Dissoumba/Fang tradition of Bwiti in Gabon, and remains actively involved with both clinical and ceremonial approaches.

 Trevor Millar is a social-entrepreneur who has played a role in advancing the psychedelic movement for nearly a decade.
-He is a partner at the Nouvelle Vie Center for Neurogenesis, and has previously served as a board member and co-founder of the Canadian Psychedelic Association and from 2018 to 2021 was on the board of directors for the Multidisciplinary Association of Psychedelic Studies (MAPS) Canada, where he acted as Chair of the Board for over two years.
+He is a co-founder of Ambio Life Sciences Inc., and has previously served as a board member and co-founder of the Canadian Psychedelic Association and from 2018 to 2021 was on the board of directors for the Multidisciplinary Association of Psychedelic Studies (MAPS) Canada, where he acted as Chair of the Board for over two years.
 From 2012 to 2017, Trevor was active as the founder and President of Liberty Root Therapy Inc., a business dedicated to healing and transformation by legally providing the plant medicine ibogaine to people mostly with opiate use disorder.
 Trevor was featured in the award-winning documentary about using magic mushrooms and Iboga to treat addiction, anxiety and depression called DOSED, which was released in 2019.

 Chelsea Freeborn is a domestic violence, mental health, and recovery advocate.
 With a back ground originally in digital media and marketing.
 She has dedicated the last ten years to addiction recovery services and trauma support.
 For the last five years she’s been continuing her studies via UC Berkeley and UCLA.
 She is currently deepening her psychological and holistic studies particularly focused on trauma release and therapeutic support.
 She’s trained in breathwork, somatic healing, and addiction recovery.